 On 21 November 2014, I attended the conference "Democracies in Europe under threat” organized by the Open Society Foundations and the Erste Stiftung (Vienna).
 I spoke in a panel on "Beyond protest: How could the disappointed democrats and reluctant radicals get interested in politics again?”
 The other panelists and I discussed potential routes for re-engagement of disillusioned and apathetic voters.
 Questions addressed included: What would make people interested again in finding common solutions rather than apportioning blame to marginalised minority groups?
 How can seemingly mainstream minority groups feel less marginalised?
 What would change how voters think about politics and democracy these days?

 On 19 November 2014 I'm talking with four (of the thirteen) winners of the EU Prize for Literature 2014 at a literary evening in Brussels: Marente de Moor (NL), Milen Ruskov (Bulgaria), Jan Němec (Czech Republic) and Birgül Oğuz (Turkey).
 These writers will also read from their work.
-The evening begins at 8pm at the Passa Porta International Literature house (A. Dansaertstraat 49, 1000 Brussels) and reservations can be made through this website.
+The evening begins at 8pm at the Passa Porta International Literature house (A. Dansaertstraat 49, 1000 Brussels).

 The University of Edinburgh publishes a new academic webmagazine on cities.
 It's called The New Metropolitan and focuses on cultures of urban citizenship.
 So it's about, as the magazine says: